ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-03-aws-developer-certification-sns.md

 ---
 {% include JB/setup %}

 AWS Simple Notfication Services is a pub-sub service - no polling required.
 SNS is a natural architectural match with SQS.
 SQS is used by distributed applications and can be used to decouple sending and receiving components without requiring each application component to be concurrently available.
-The basis of the system is a Topic.

-1. Many services can publish to a SNS topic.
+1. The basis of the system is a Topic.
+Many AWS services can publish to a SNS topic.
 Messages on a topic can be customized based on the subscribing service.

 1. Many services can subscribe to an SNS topic - processing can be handled realtime by subscribing a Lambda function or webservice to the topic or processing can be handled in a loosely coupled, as available process, by subscribing a SQS queue to the topic.
 Protocols include HTTP/HTTPS, email, Email-JSON, SMS, SQS, AWS Lambda and application.